 Despite the capital’s lack of sights from the pre-war years, travellers can still find many reminders of the Soviet period in Minsk.
 Communist-era buildings and statues of Lenin are now mixed in with a generous helping of fi e restaurants, trendy cafés, art galleries and sophisticated shops.

 Travel outside of the capital to discover the beautiful 16th century fairytale castle in Mir, and the former palace home of the Radzivili family in the historic settlement of Njasvizh, both listed as UNESCO World Heritage Sites.

-Regent Holidays can arrange group tours, tailor-made itineraries, Minsk city breaks and holidays to Belarus.
-Contact one of our Travel Specialists today to discuss your Belarus holiday plans.
+Regent Holidays can arrange group tours, tailor-made holidays Minsk city breaks and short breaks to Belarus.
+Contact a Regent Belarus Travel Specialist to plan your Belarus holiday.

-Chernobyl Heart is a UK-based charity raising funds to buy equipment for Gomel Children’s Hospital in southeast Belarus, many of whose young patients are suffering the long-term after-effects of the 1986 Chernobyl nuclear disaster.
-No administration fees are ever taken by the charity, so every penny of your donation works hard for the Gomel Weenies.
-Visit the website at www.chernobylheart.org.uk to find out more, and make your donation securely online.
+Chernobyl Heart is a UK-based charity raising funds to buy equipment for Gomel Children’s Hospital in southeast Belarus, many of whose young patients are suffering the long-term after-effects of the 1986 nuclear disaster.
+Visit the website at www.chernobylheart.org.uk to find out more and make your donation securely online.

 Read more about Belarus